How to Slow Down Climate Change: Ten Household Tips

 When it's time to replace a worn out vehicle, weigh the costs and benefits of a hybrid or fully electric car.
 Otherwise, you know the routine.
 Drive less and/or carpool.
 Use public transportation, if it's available and reliable in your location.
 Another possibility for some is to move closer to work.
 And here's the one I like best: Work from home.

 8. Compost food waste.

-Guilty as charged - we haven't started this habit, yet.
+Guilty as charged—we haven't started this practice, yet.
 But composting can play a key role in carbon sequestration.
 For renters, like me, here's an excellent guide on apartment composting from EcoWatch.
 Homeowners might gleam additional tips from the treehugger website, here.
 Check with your community garbage and recycling collectors.
-Many times, they have composting programs in place, and they're happy to provide assistance.
+Many already have composting programs in place, and they're usually happy to provide assistance.

 9. Vote for politicians who will uphold, if not go beyond, the Paris agreement.

 You'll have to sort this one out without my help.
 One of the most environmentally friendly candidates in our upcoming local election is against charter schools.
 Even though we homeschool, charter schools play an important role in providing alternatives for kids who have special interests or even special needs.
 So, that's my dilemma.
 I'm sure similar conundrums exist for many of you.
 Just do the best you can.
 That's true for everything listed in this post!

 10. write and/or call your representatives and consider Signing petitions.

 Although it requires more effort to write or call your representatives, everything I've read speaks to the power of these actions over signing your name on a piece of paper, or electronically on a website.
 It's human nature to want to take the path of least resistance, but this is a situation where that's not the most effective solution.
 But, sometimes, you can't get through by phone, or even leave a voicemail.
 In these situations, a petition is certainly better than taking no action at all.
 And who says you have to choose?
 It's also OK to do both.